will991/vertx-pow-blockchain/README.md

 - addition of transaction fees for miners
 - dynamic difficulty adjustment
 - decreasing miner reward
+- persist blockchain in Postgres instead of in-memory
 - add block data as plain byte[] instead of json to decrease size
   - requires custom byte-wise deserialization logic
 - add sync mechanism for range of blocks based on height difference